lia-mason/SeetGeek/README.md

 2.
 - Go under amaar's branch, click on the TestSummary.md file and complete the table with the test cases you have done.
-- Commit those changes to that branch.
+- Commit those changes to that branch, go to pull requests and merge the pull request to master only if its final and it doesn't mess the file that is currently in master.
 - There are short answers at the bottom of that file, add stuff to it if necessary.

 Thanks :)

 # SeetGeek